scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    physiological conditions.

-   In this paper we present PyHRF, a software to analyze fMRI data using a joint detection-estimation (JDE) approach.
+   In this paper we present PyHRF, a software to analyze fMRI data using a Joint Detection-Estimation (JDE) approach.
 It jointly detects cortical activation and estimates the HRF.
 In contrast to existing tools, PyHRF estimates the HRF instead of considering it as a given constant in the entire brain.
 Here, we present an overview of the package and showcase its